 3) Long Exposure 5 seconds or more.
 These exposure times will smooth out the movement of the water and the longer exposures (15 seconds+) will create a dreamy and serene feel in the image.
 This moment felt very serene standing on the shores of Lake Michigan watching the beautiful sunset colors light up the sky.
 While the image does not show the rough waters that existed, it does represent my mood as I captured the scene.
 Sometimes creative exposures capture how we feel even if the scene appeared a bit different in reality.

 Longer exposures in the range of 5 seconds to minutes require the use of a Neutral Density filter except when shooting in the dark.
-This 60 second exposure also used a 6 stop Neutral Density filter from Breakthrough Photography.* Quite often, exposures of this length will need a 10 stop ND filter.
+This 60 second exposure also used a 6 stop Neutral Density filter.
+Quite often, exposures of this length will need a 10 stop ND filter.

 Kristen Ryan is a landscape and fine art photographer residing in the Midwest suburbs of Chicago.
 All images can be purchased in the Fine Art Store.
 Kristen leads ladies landscape photography retreats in the TetonsChicago, and the Canadian Rockies, offers private mentoring and teaches an online landscape photography workshop twice a year.